-MAC is a membership coalition of more than 65 crime victim service providers in Minnesota, including prosecution-based victim/witness programs, community programs, law enforcement agencies, and individuals committed to supporting crime victims.
+MAC is a membership coalition of 68 crime victim service providers in Minnesota, including prosecution-based victim/witness programs, community programs, law enforcement agencies, and individuals committed to supporting crime victims.
 We support our membership through training, technical assistance, resources, public policy and legislative initiatives, and networking opportunities.

 The general crime coalition intern will be responsible for researching legislative updates and policy change relevant to MAC’s member programs with a special focus on state statutes related to victims’ rights and the prospect of implementing a state constitutional amendment.

 Research and track legislation and public policy in Minnesota and relevant other states.

 Synthesize information to present recommendations to staff and Board of Directors.